oktaytuncay/Kubernetes/kubernetes.md

 myapp-pod   1/1     Running   0          4h18m   10.244.1.3   10.0.10.25   <none>           <none>
 ```

-##### Editing Existing Pods
+#### Editing Existing Pods

-1. If you are given a pod definition file, edit that file and use it to create a new pod.
+1. If you are given a pod definition file, edit it and use it to create a new pod.

 2. If you are not given a pod definition file, you may extract the definition to a file using the below command.